-Official Bio: Samiksha Bhattacharjee is a thirteen-year-old British author living with her parents and younger brother.
+Official Bio: Samiksha Bhattacharjee is a fourteen-year-old British author living with her parents and younger brother.
 She started writing 'Legal Crime' when she was seven, and hopes to inspire other children to start creative writing too.
 She also enjoys acting, singing, drawing and talking (a lot).

 Samiksha talks about her novel and how she thinks more teens can be published authors here.

 Samiksha answers questions about her inspiration and talks about her reading life here.